farfour/Ahmed-Getting-and-Cleaning-Data/CodeBook.md

 # CodeBook

+In this codebook we will describe :
+1) The variables.
+2) The data.
-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+3) Method to clean up the data.

 ## The data source